 - Illogical credit card charges

 Any one of these symptoms may be a sign that a nursing home resident is being abused.
-If you observe any of these signs, let Munley Law help you investigate the case and hold those who are abusing your loved one accountable.
+If you observe any of these signs, let the nursing home abuse attorneys at Munley Law help you investigate the case and hold those who are abusing your loved one accountable.